-For the human being, the mountain range rises in insurmountable appearance and delimits two geographical spaces that have had different historical and social evolution: "the marine llanisca" and what has been called the "trascuera".
+For the human being, the mountain range rises in insurmountable appearance and delimits two geographical spaces that have had different historical and social evolution: «the llanisca marina» and what has been called the «trascuera».
 The relationship between both territories has been marked by livestock activities and common pastures.
-On the littoral side, around Llanes, there are several flat mountain ranges that are the anteroom of El Cuera, such as those of Cué and Pimiango, others more inland, such as Purón, La Borbolla or Los Carriles.
-In all these small mountain ranges we find charming villages and quality rural accommodation from which to start an infinity of routes.
+On the coastal side, around Llanes, there are several flat mountain ranges that are prelude to Cuera, such as Cué and Pimiango, others more inland, such as Purón, La Borbolla or Los Carriles.
+In all these minor mountains we find flirty villages and quality rural accommodation from which to start an infinite number of routes.

 To the north, the slope of the mountain does not allow to locate any hamlet, only the village of El Mazucu dares to look out to the first foothills following the crevice of La Tornería.
 In its slope at, near the Picos de Europa, we find numerous cabraliegas villages like Ortigueru, Pandiello, Puertas, Asiegu, Arangas ... in all of them we will find comforting rural houses and good food for excursions on the way to the accessible summits of El Cuera.